Alternative dispute resolution: Mediation

-In mediation, there is a third party, a mediator, who facilitates the resolution process (and may even suggest a resolution, typically known as a "mediator's proposal"), but does not impose a resolution on the parties.
+In mediation, there is a third party, a mediator, who facilitates the resolution process (and may even suggest a resolution, typically known as a "mediator's proposal") but does not impose a resolution on the parties.
 In some countries (for example, the United Kingdom), ADR is synonymous with what is generally referred to as mediation in other countries.
 Structured transformative mediation as used by the U.S. Postal Service is a formal process.

 Traditional people's mediation has always involved the parties remaining in contact for most or all of the mediation sessions.
 The innovation of separating the parties after (or sometimes before) a joint session and conducting the rest of the process without the parties in the same area was a major innovation and one that dramatically improved mediation's success rate.

 Lawyer-supported mediation

-Lawyer-supported mediation is a "non-adversarial method of alternative dispute resolution to resolves disputes, such as to settle family issues at a time of divorce or separation, including child support, custody issues and division of property".
+Lawyer-supported mediation is a "non-adversarial method of alternative dispute resolution to resolve disputes, such as settling family issues at a time of divorce or separation, including child support, custody issues, and division of property".